SamDelgado/samson.js/README.md

   * A CSS Reset for Cordova/Phonegap apps (from: https://github.com/ivangabriele/Cordova-CSS-Reset)
   * An extensible page router with default transition animations
   * "Pages" and "Components" that automatically handle their whole lifecycle.
 No more "zombie" views or event listeners
+  * Lots more that I will add here later...

 ## To Do